bespoke-silicon-group/bsg_manycore/README.md

 - `make machines`: Compile simulation executables in `machines/`.
 - Edit `BSG_MACHINE_PATH` in `software/mk/Makefile.paths` to choose the machine to run somd programs on.

+# Contributions

+If you're developing on a branch called `mybranch`, please pull a branch called `ci_mybranch` based on `mybranch` to run CI and `mybranch`.
+It's advised to keep working on `mybranch` for incremental updates and rebase `ci_mybranch` on `mybranch` when it's ready for another CI run.

 # Tutorial

 Comming Soon!